Mcotsar/Mcotsar/README.md

 ### I should be writing 🤔

+but

+Hola!
+I'm María, from Spain, a computational archaeologist and now Postdoc working on the PalaeoSilkRoad project at University of Tübingen.
+Hope you enjoy my git (I don't).
+I strongly recomend [Disturbingmovieslist](https://github.com/Mcotsar/Disturbingmovieslist)) but for silly thing you can follow me on my [twitter](https://twitter.com/Mcotsar) (Spanish / English).

 <!--
 **Mcotsar/Mcotsar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.